Dublin Bay 21: Change of rig

 In 1964, some of the owners thought that the boats were outdated, and needed a new breath of fresh air.
 After extensive discussions between all the owners, the gaff rig and timber mast was abandoned in favour of a more fashionable Bermudan rig with an aluminium mast.
-Unfortunately, this rig put previously unforeseen loads on the hulls, resulting in some permanent damage.
+This rig put previously unforeseen loads on the hulls, resulting in some permanent damage.